nautobot/nautobot-chatops-cookiecutter/README.md

 - Go to http://localhost:8065/automationteam/messages/@ntcbot
 - Log in using the default `admin/Nautobot123!!` credentials.
   - These are set in `development/development.env`, and may have been changed.
 - Send a direct message to @nautobot-bot.
-You should be able to run an example command `/chatops_interactive_command hello-world test`, where "chatops_interactive_command" is what was configured for the last question during cookiecutter template generation.
+You should be able to run an example command `/chatops_interactive_command my-plugin test`, where "chatops_interactive_command" is what was configured for the last question during cookiecutter template generation.

 **Nautobot**